Physician Assistant B.S./M.S.

 Academic Standing

 Failure to meet minimum academic and professional standards may result in negative consequences, including assignment of remediation activities and/or additional assessments, placement on probationary status, deceleration to the next graduating class, repeating failed course(s) and/or coursework, and/or dismissal from the program.
 Despite meeting minimum academic standards, permission to progress into the clinical phase may be denied on the basis of demonstrated weakness or inability to meet the program's academic, technical, and/or professional standards.
-Students may be required to appear before the Committee to discuss their academic status and identify contributing, mitigating, or extenuating circumstances that led to the academic performance issue.
+Students may be required to appear before the Student Progress Committee to discuss their academic status and identify contributing, mitigating, or extenuating circumstances that led to the academic performance issue.

 Good Academic Standing

-To remain in academic good standing, all PA students must meet the following minimum academic requirements:
+To remain in good academic standing, all PA students must meet the following minimum academic requirements:

 Phase I - Pre-professional Phase: